Alitrun/FMX-GRID/README.md

-See the actual and official version in A-Dato public repository.
+Please see the actual and official version in A-Dato public repository.
 This component has been developed and maintained primarily by me over several years in a private company repository.

 In early 2024, a new public Git repository was launched to facilitate its sharing and ensure ongoing updates.